RediSearch/RediSearch/docs/Commands.md

 #### Returns

-**Array reply,** where the first element is the total number of results, and then pairs of document id, and a nested array of attribute/value.
+**Array reply,** where the first element is the total number of results, and then pairs of document IDs, and a nested array of attribute/value pairs.

 If **NOCONTENT** was given, we return an array where the first element is the total number of results, and the rest of the members are document ids.